Yale-EEB723/finalproject/README.md

 Further, we compiled foraging trait data based on the Pantheria data (XXX) and Elton trait (XXX) databases.

 ### Distribution data of Bats
-We will download expert range maps of all bat species from the IUCN database in order to map current bat distribution.
+We will download expert range maps of all bat species from the IUCN database in order to map current bat (order chyroptera) distribution.

 Description of data...